nickz7/Password-Security-Level-Checker/README.md

 **2. we need strong password and how we know which type of password is strong and good.**

-**3.For check which password is strong and good for we can set to our bank , google , facebook , wifi ,and etc .
+**3. For check which password is strong and good for we can set to our bank , google , facebook , wifi ,and etc .
 I have developed this tool this tool tell you which password is weak and which is strong.**

 **4. One more question why ? we use this tools there is too many online tools are available for this question I give only one answer that is free of cost and online tools you used by browser and browser store history and these is hackable and most of website also . store cookie . these are not almost safe . and in my tool and can check your password in your mind.**